Visiting Arches National Park in December

 The Arches National Park scenic drive will be a good activity to do if it’s cold and you want to stay warm.
 It’s 43 miles including the two spur roads and takes about 2 to 3 hours.
 If you plan to get out and take photos or hike a trail, then add more time.

 You can see many of the landmarks from the pullouts and parking lot along the scenic drive.
-Download the Arches map with all the points of interest marked.
-Keep in mind the pullouts and parking lots could be snowy and icy, especially in shaded areas.
+In December the pullouts and parking lots could be snowy and icy, especially in shaded areas.

 hiking-arches-national-park-in-the-snow-960x576 (1)